vinpac/windstitch/docs/docs/intro.md

 ### Utils

-Stichwind offers you 2 way of declaring variants.
+Windstitch offers you 2 way of declaring variants.
 You can either use a [`Record` or a `Function`](/docs/add-variants).
 So you can easily use create any utils that you want.

 ```typescript
 const textSize = {